 The NightSim Monitor Metrics panel provides statistics about each individual process on the scheduler.
 It includes the PID, program name, CPU bias, number of cycles executed, the CPU times related to per cycle execution, counts of overruns, and the average percentage of the frame used by each process.
-Additional statistics can be selected for display via the Select Fields... option item of the context menu of the table.
+Additional statistics can be selected for display via the Select Fields... option item of the table's context menu.